Last updated on March 16, 2026

 Wooded Bastion

-I’m sure you’re no stranger to enchantress decks, but on the off chance that you are, picture this: you’re playing a dozen or two cards per turn, drawing three times as many, and only ending the turn because you’ve taken far longer than you should have.
-That’s how enchantress decks operate, and Sythis, Harvest’s Hand is no different.
+I’m sure you’re no stranger to enchantress decks, but on the off chance that you are, picture this: You’re playing a dozen or so cards per turn, drawing three times as many, and only ending the turn because you’ve taken far longer than you should have.
+That’s how enchantress decks operate, and Sythis, Harvest's Hand is no different.

 #12.
 Yuriko, the Tiger’s Shadow